WHAT IS THE SARA LAW?

 What is the Sara Law?

-This law arose as a consequence of the tragic death of Sara, a patient who died after undergoing liposuction performed by a cardiovascular surgeon, which prompted her family to promote this legislative initiative.
+Last Saturday, September 18, the so-called “Sara Law” was published in the Official State Gazette.
+Sara Law, a significant change in the field of cosmetic surgery.
+This law was enacted in the wake of the tragic death of Sara, a patient who died after undergoing liposuction performed by a cardiovascular surgeon, which prompted her family to push for this legislative initiative.

 “…the specialty of Plastic, Reconstructive and Aesthetic Surgery becomes a guarantee of safety for the patient…”

-The reform responds to the growing demand for cosmetic surgery interventions and the proliferation of new centers offering these services, which has generated the need to establish greater regulatory control and ensure that only qualified professionals perform these interventions.
+medical procedures, including cosmetic surgery.
+The reform addresses the growing demand for cosmetic surgery procedures and the proliferation of new centers offering these services, which has created a need to establish greater regulatory oversight and ensure that only qualified professionals perform these procedures.

 Context and Objective of the Law

-“…Clinics, hospitals, and anesthesia services have from now on legal responsibility over who performs the intervention…”
+“…Clinics, hospitals and anesthesia services have from now on legal responsibility over who performs the intervention…”

-In 2022, Congress passed a bill calling for tighter controls on cosmetic surgery, requiring that procedures can only be performed by properly trained and accredited specialists.
+In 2022, Congress passed a nonbinding resolution calling for stricter controls on cosmetic surgery, requiring that procedures be performed only by properly trained and certified specialists.
+The Sara Act updates the regulations to more clearly define who is authorized to perform these procedures.

 Legislative Changes: New Definition of Cosmetic Surgery

-The key change is that it now specifies that aesthetic surgical treatments can only be performed by physicians with a specialty in Plastic, Aesthetic and Reconstructive Surgery or other medical-surgical specialties that include in their training program the necessary competencies.
-Previous text:
+The amendment introduced by the Sara Act to Annex II of Royal Decree 1277/2003 directly affects the definition of a cosmetic surgery unit.
+The key change is that it now specifies that cosmetic surgical procedures may only be performed by physicians specializing in Plastic, Aesthetic, and Reconstructive Surgery or other medical-surgical specialties that include in their training program the necessary skills.

 Text amended by Law Sara: